hyosubkim/bayes-toolbox/docs/docs/getting-started.md

 import bayes_toolbox.glm as bg
 ```

-Import the data you want to model (the following example can be found in the `examples` subdirectory.
-So far, these are all fairly standard steps and not specific to `bayes-toolbox`.
+Import the data you want to model (the following example can be found in the `examples` subdirectory).
+So far, these are all standard steps and not specific to `bayes-toolbox`.

 ```python
 # Import data (from 'examples' subdirectory) into pandas data frame